Insect hotel: Solitary bees and wasps

 The best location for a bee hotel is a warm and sheltered place, such as a southern-facing (in the northern hemisphere) wall or hedge.
 The first insects are already active towards the end of winter and would be actively seeking for such a place to settle.

 Other species like to furnish their nests with clay, stone and sand, or in between bricks.

 A bee hotel should be in place for only one season, replaced with fresh material in spring.
 This is because some solitary wasps lay eggs in the egg, larva, or coccoon of tube nesting bees.
 The cells may also contain fly maggots or pollen mites that killed the bee larva.
-Clean tubes for the nesting bees in spring will also remove parisitoid larva, failed bee larva, and other detritus.
+Clean tubes for the nesting bees in spring will also remove parasitoid larva, failed bee larva, and other detritus.

 Many fans of these bees now put out blocks of wood with tubes drilled and cut so that the layers can be separated to view and remove tube contents during the winter.
 Others prefer cardboard tubes, each lined with a replaceable paper tube or designed to be torn open.
 In all three cases, healthy cocoons are removed to an emergence box, kept cool over winter, and put out as spring buds break.
-Parisitoids are destroyed.
+Parasitoids are destroyed.

 A simple bundle of bamboo or reeds, tied or put in an old tin can and hung in a warm place, may be suitable for some solitary bees.
 The bamboo must be cut in a specific way to allow entry for the insects.
 Often people may add stems of elderberry, rose or blackberry shoots whose marrow can serve as a food source as well.